 At a Glance

-Best Day-Use Backpack for Photographers: Peak Design Everyday Backpack V2
+Best Day-Use Backpack for Photographers: Gura Gear Kiboko City Backpack

 The “day-use” backpack is perhaps the most difficult to sift through as it is the most popular style and therefore the most manufacturers compete to earn your attention.
 It is also the category where the most concessions are made to appeal to the widest group of photographers, making it very difficult to find one bag that does everything right for every possible use case.
-Picking Peak Design here might seem like a cop-out, but after years of testing bag after bag after bag from a range of other options, I keep coming back to my Peak Design Everyday Backpack V2.
+For years, the best choice was Peak Design Everyday Backpack V2 despite numerous issues with it because it was able to be the most for the most people.
+That finally changes with Gura Gear’s Kiboko City backpack, which does everything the Everyday Backpack does better — and more.

 Best Adventure Backpack for Photographers: Shimoda Action X70